davidfondale/E-Commerce-API/README.md

 ### JSON Formats for Database Objects

 > Following are the three object types which can be stored and or updated in the database and their corresponding JSON formats with data types for their properties.
+Note: Type definitions are shown here for informational purposes only, and are NOT required to be sent with the requst.
+Doing so will result in an error.

 #### User/Customer

 ```
 {
-    id: integer type (system generated)
-    name: string type (up to 30 character, required)
-    address: string type (up to 255 characters)
-    email: string type (up to 255 characters, required)
+    "id": n
+    "name": "first and last name" (required)
+    "address": "address number, street, city, state, zip code"
+    "email": "email address" (required)
 }

 ```

+where n is an integer, name is a string up to 30 characters long, address is a string up to 255 characters, and email is a string up to 255 characters.

 #### Order

 ```
 {
-    id: integer type (system generated)
-    order date: (MM/DD/YYYY)
-    user_id: integer type (required)
+    "products": [p1, p2,...pn]
 }

 ```
+where p1 is the id number of the first product to be included in the order and pn is the id number of the last product to be included in the new order.

 ### Product

 ```
 {
-    id: integer type (system generated)
-    product_name: (up to 255 characters, required)
+    "id": n (system generated, required)
+    product_name: "name of product" (required)
-    price: floating (decimal) type, required
+    price: n.nn (decimal) (required)
 }

 ```
+where product_name is a string up to 255 characters, and price is a decimal number with 2 decimal places as shown above.